philipp-spiess/use-substate/README.md

 3. Make changes using your favorite editor.
 4. Commit your changes ([here](https://chris.beams.io/posts/git-commit/) is a wonderful guide on how to make amazing git commits).
 5. After a few seconds, a button to create a pull request should be visible inside the [Pull requests](https://github.com/philipp-spiess/use-store/pulls) section.

+## Future Improvements

+- [ ] Find a better, more outstanding, name that also reflects what this thing is doing.
+(Current ideas: `useSelector`, `useReduxer`, `useGloducer`, `useStateAtom`, `useGlobalReducer`)
+- [ ] Add Flow and TypeScript types.
+This is actually very important for this library: Actions must be typed as an enum such that the type system can find out if we use the wrong type.
+- [ ] Improve test harness.

 ## License